 Eversource Solar Presentation: Andrew Belden reviewed recent MA legislation authorizing utilities to own solar and energy storage.
 The legislation encourages partnerships with towns and with environmental justice communities.

 Andrew Baker asked about Eversource investments in system capacity upgrades to allow for more solar generally.
 Andrew Belden noted that Eversource is working on a docket 2075 with the DPU that will allow the utility to invest in system upgrades that will allow for more solar installation and will also allow Eversource to do cost sharing across the system – part will allow them to rate base the cost sharing across all customers for the upgrades, and then charge future solar developers pro rata for the amount of new capacity they use.
 Eversource needs to go to the DPU for authorization for each solar project it develops, including seeking authorization to construct the projects as community shared solar that could be sold to benefit env.
 Justice populations.

+When asked about the regional cap on net metering for solar installations, George Boettner mentioned one local businessman who had his newly constructed storage facility wired for solar, but could not get net metering for solar from Eversource because of the cap for western Mass having been exceeded.
+Mr. Belden mentioned the “AOBC – Alternative on Bill Credits” – that could be used instead to achieve net metering.

 Partnerships with towns – Eversource interested in projects that relate to critical infrastructure: police, fire, emergency shelters that could use backup power.
 Must follow procurement – can’t jump ahead of other developers.
 Eversource has a hosting capacity map that can show at a high level what the system capacity is on different circuits.
 For exact numbers need to do an interconnection analysis.
 Eversource is now hiring a consultant to study its properties and look for quick win opportunities and longer term projects.
 Will have answers in about 4-6 weeks.
 Tom agreed to follow up then.